 - Locally Severe Showers & Storms.
 While having moist air at all levels of the atmosphere may seem beneficial for showers and thunderstorms, drier air at upper levels of the atmosphere can contribute to stronger thunderstorm development and wind gusts.
 As the Saharan Air Layer is a well-mixed layer of dry air between 5,000 ft and 15,000 ft, this provides conditions to be favorable for higher instability and convective wind gusts at the surface in strong thunderstorms.
 You can read more about this here.

 - Sunsets.
 With increased dust in the atmosphere, increased scattering of light occurs at sunset.
 This allows for more colorful sunsets.

 - The Amazon Rainforest.
-Approximately 400 to 700 million tons of dust is transported from the Sahara annually.
-This dust plays a crucial role in replenishing nutrients that are usually leeched by rainfall in the Amazon Rainforest.
+Approximately 400 to 700 million tons of dust are transported from the Sahara annually.
+This dust plays a crucial role in replenishing nutrients that are usually leached by rainfall in the Amazon Rainforest.
 Research has shown that this dust is rich in phosphorus, which is the main source of nutrients for the Amazon.

 - Bacteria Blooms.
 Notably 12 different species of pathogenic bacteria from the genus Vibrio — use these nutrient infusions to create blooms of their own.
 Marine Vibrio species also play a role in many diseases of ocean organisms.
 There are more Vibrio in the water when it’s warmer.
 Filter-feeding shellfish accumulate Vibrio parahaemolyticus and Vibrio vulnificus in their meat.
-This is cause the majority of seafood-related sickness and death in the U.S. Other Vibrio species are known to be associated with diseased coral that are already facing so many other environmental stressors.
-Vibrio disease and mortality has even placed economic strain on the fishing and shrimp farming industries.
+This causes the majority of seafood-related sickness and death in the U.S. Other Vibrio species are known to be associated with diseased coral that is already facing so many other environmental stressors.
+Vibrio disease and mortality have even placed an economic strain on the fishing and shrimp farming industries.